puti-projects/puti/README_EN.md

 ## Theme

 More themes is creating.
-The default theme Emma is currently available.
+Now we have two different style default themes, Emma and Lin.

 ## Documentation